Tuesday, 31 May 2016

 Read more here.

-Wednesday 4 May 2016
+Wednesday, 4 May 2016

 Grimm, Jacob und Wilhelm "Jorinda and Joringel"

 Grimm, Jacob und Wilhelm "Jorinde und Joringel.
-Acht Märchen der Brüder Grimm" [German: Jorinda and Joringel.
+Acht Märchen der Brüder Grimm" (German: Jorinda and Joringel.
 Eight Fairy Tales] - 1812

 I used to love fairy tales when I was a child.
 We didn't have many books in the house, especially not children's books but we did have some fairy tale books.

 A while ago, I found this little gem of a book with a few fairy tales in there, eight altogether.
-The title story "Jorinda and Joringel" used to be one of my favourite ones, a girl - Jorinda - is turned into a bird by a wicked witch and her lover - Jorindel - has to find a way to get her back.
+The title story "Jorinda and Joringel" used to be one of my favourite ones, a girl - Jorinda - is turned into a bird by a wicked witch and her lover - Joringel - has to find a way to get her back.
 You can find the whole story here.

 The other fairy tales included in this booklet are: